 They may pretend to be annoyed but, trust me, they’re listening.
 Make sure, after you’ve finished your diatribe on the dangers of cell phone/alcohol/drug use while driving (or even while not driving,) you make it crystal clear that if they EVER find themselves in a situation that could put them in danger, they can call you for a safe ride home.

 NO QUESTIONS ASKED OR SEVERE PUNISHMENTS DOLLED OUT.

 People make mistakes, and your child will make plenty of them.
 Most importantly, he feels safe enough to rely on you before making a wrong decision.

 Be The Person You Want Your Kid To Be

-Teaching road safety is a long and arduous process, but you can do it.
-Take it step by step and take the time you need to make sure your child understands your rules.
+Teaching road safety is long and arduous, but you can do it.
+Take it step by step and take the time you need to ensure your child understands your rules.
 You and your child will be very grateful you did.